-The Public Health Accreditation Board's public health department accreditation process seeks to advance quality and performance within tribal, state, local and territorial health departments.
+APHA supports the Public Health Accreditation Board's public health department accreditation process, which seeks to advance quality and performance within tribal, state, local and territorial health departments.

 Goal: To improve and protect the public’s health by advancing the quality and performance of Tribal, state, local, and territorial public health departments and their programs.

-To learn more about public health accreditation, read PHAB’s overview about this important initiative.
+To learn more about public health accreditation, read PHAB’s overview.

 A new Guide to National Public Health Department Initial Accreditation was adopted by the PHAB Board of Directors in June 2015 and will help you along the path to accreditation.